Update: since I found out that tilapia actually isn’t a good source of omega 3s, we now use flounder instead. Yum yum!!!

 sesame seeds (optional)

-Bake 25-30 minutes or until done.
+Bake 25-30 minutes (a little longer for flounder)or until done.
 Sprinkle with sesame seeds, serve and enjoy.

 I’m serving up this tilapia as an ode to lemongrass for this week’s edition of Weekend Herb Blogging, the brainchild of Kalyn’s Kitchen.
 Our hostess this week is Valentina of Trembom, English Version